GLIDE-LLC/docs/glide-performance-framework/README.md

 <br>

-> ✔️ Get following content pieces and resources from client.
+> ✔️ Developer should follow these guidelines to ensure performance optimization.

 <br>
 <br>